Priming the Pump of Evil

 Hitler recognized that Goebbels was educated and spoke well.
-Such men were necessary in the Nazi Party, which otherwise was largely composed of uneducated roughnecks.
+Such men were necessary in the Party, which otherwise was largely composed of uneducated roughnecks.
 Hitler had Goebbels give some speeches shortly after Hitler got out of Landsberg Prison, and Goebbels showed a talent for giving them.

 |SA and SS.|

 |"The only result is victory!'|